-Having started its journey towards modernising rail travel decades ago, Italy is now well-prepared to ferry passengers around the country in record speed.
+Having started its journey towards modernising rail travel decades ago, Italy is now well-prepared to ferry passengers around the country in record time.

 Why not try out the fantastic Frecciarossa 1000 (a Trenitalia train), or Italo’s Evo?
 Both are great options for getting around the country quickly and in style.